SudoIndividual/SP-DISM-Notes/FOC/Readme.md

 ## Access points
 1. The heart of a wireless network is the wireless access point (AP)
+2. APs operate similarly to a hub without wires

-2. wireless router is combine of functions of an AP, a switch, and a router
+3. wireless router is combine of functions of an AP, a switch, and a router

 ## NIC basics